 Legislation is cracking down on emissions from diesel gensets.
 The primary motivation for organisations to implement diesel emission controls is fundamental: because they have to.

-With nationwide implementation of Clean Air Zones, non-road mobile machinery regulations and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
+With the nationwide implementation of Clean Air Zones, non-road mobile machinery regulations and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
 IPU has emissions solutions to suit your application.

 On-site power generation is dominated by diesel engines.
 They power the bulk of the world’s emergency generators, rental generators and energy market balancing reserves.

 Their popularity is underpinned by unbeatable economy and reliability.
-If this popularity is to continue they need to address their greatest weaknesses: emissions.
+If this popularity is to continue they need to address their greatest weakness: emissions.

 Like any engine powered by fossil fuel, diesel engines generate exhaust emissions that damage the environment.
 To safeguard their future, these emissions need to be brought down to a level that is comparable to less harmful fossil fuels such as natural gas.

 The MCPD is EU legislation that became UK law in December 2017.
 The MCP Directive (Directive (EU) 2015/2193) covers diesel engines between 1 and 50 MWth capacity (described as medium-sized engines).

-These diesel engines represent an important source of the emissions nitrogen oxides (NOx) and dust (particulate matter).
+These diesel engines represent an important source of emissions of nitrogen oxides (NOx) and dust (particulate matter).
 The MCP Directive regulates their emissions of them with the sole aim of reducing these harmful substances that are known to be hazardous to human health as well as the environment.